 In 1672 the King suspended all the statutes against Nonconformists and Bunyan received royal authority to preach in the Bedford church where his congregation soon numbered 4,000.
 He also established over thirty new congregations nearby.
 His reputation extended as far as London, where great crowds gathered to hear him and where he became chaplain to the Lord Mayor.

-This period of freedom was short lived, however, for in 1675 many licences to preach were withdrawn and soon a warrant was issued for the arrest of Bunyan on the charge of “having preached to or teached at a Conventicle meeting or assembly under colour or pretense of exercise of religion in other manner than according to the Liturgie or Practice of the Church of England”.
+This period of freedom was short lived, however, for in 1675 many licences to preach were withdrawn and soon a warrant was issued for the arrest of Bunyan on the charge of “having preached to or teached at a Conventicle meeting or assembly under colour or pretence of exercise of religion in other manner than according to the Liturgie or Practice of the Church of England”.
 He was imprisoned this time for six months, probably in the one-room jail on the bridge over the River Ouse and it is here that most of Pilgrim’s Progress was written.
 Once published it was so popular that Bunyan’s later years became very influential, with his services called upon all over England, though not entirely free from the danger of ecclesiastical interference.

 His life ended suddenly at the age of sixty.
 His extensive writing and publishing work were taking their toll on his health.
 In the summer of 1688 he was asked to go to Reading to resolve a dispute between a father and his son.
 On the way back to London he was soaked in a rainstorm and developed pneumonia.
 He died ten days later at the house of his friend, John Strudwick, in Holborn Bridge on 31st August.
 He was buried at Bunhill Fields cemetery.